Stephan0027/Frontend_Cinema/README.md

 In the **App.jsx** the most important data is fetched from the rest API.
 This includes the information about all screenings, the movies, tickettypes and the auditoriums.

 ### Movielist.jsx
+The movielist is activated when the visitor first visits the site.
+Its goal is to visualise all screenings.
+They are grouped by day (screenings are orderd beforehand when fetching the data from the rest API).

+The **Movielist.js** uses two other react functions to visualise the data.
+The first is the *DayContainer* which is used for each screening day and contains all the movies that are shown that day.
+The second function is the *FilterBar* which is used to organise the screenings (filter on different conditions).
+This one was copied to a seperate file **FilterBar**.jsx.
+This function uses a useState for the day and one for the category.
+The DayContainer uses these two attributes to select relevant movies.

+### ScreeningDetail.jsx
+This function is activated when the visitor clicks on one of the movies in the movielist.
+The visitor is redirected to a specific page containg details of the movie.
+This page is made up of three seperate components:

+#### ScreeningInformation.jsx
+This contains general information about the screening.
+It uses the urlString to retrieve the correct screening information and visualises this in a frame component.

+#### TicketSelection.jsx
+The **TicketSelection.jsx** contains a form wherein the user can specify the tickets he want to purchase.
+It is dynamically created based on the number of ticket types that are present in the database.
+It furthermore checks if the requested number of tickets does not exceed the available ones

+#### SeatSelection.jsx
+Finally the **SeatSelection.jsx** can be run when the user has selected one or more tickets.
+The user can press a button that will trigger an offcanvas widget containing the **SeatSelection.jsx**.
+This jsx visualises the auditorium relevant for the screening.
+Each row and seat is generated using the function *ShowRow*.
+Each seat has been given a seperate useState that changes based on the action of the user.
+When a seat is clicked the function *selectAction* is triggered.
+This will either activate or deactivate a seat.

+When all seats are selected a button appears where the user can confirm his booking.